(308933) 2006 SQ372: Perturbation

 Given the extreme orbital eccentricity of this object, different epochs can generate quite different heliocentric unperturbed two-body best-fit solutions to the aphelion distance (maximum distance) of this object.
 With a 2005 epoch the object had an approximate period of about 22,000 years with aphelion at 1557 AU.
 But using a 2011 epoch shows a period of about 32,000 years with aphelion at 2006 AU.
 For objects at such high eccentricity, the Sun's barycentric coordinates are more stable than heliocentric coordinates.
 Using JPL Horizons with an observed orbital arc of only 2.9 years, the barycentric orbital elements for epoch 2008-May-14 generate a semi-major axis of 796 AU and a period of 22,466 years.

+Physical characteristics

+With an absolute magnitude (H) of 8.1, it is estimated to be about 60 to 140 km in diameter.
+Michael Brown estimates that it has an albedo of 0.08 which would give a diameter of around 110 km.
+The object could possibly be a comet.